ffflora/data-science-notes/SQL/SQL-cheatsheet.md

 ### More filtering
 - Use `AND` and `OR` operator
 - `WHERE` clause could use with many `AND` or `OR`
-- Usually `AND` has more priority than `OR`, therefore use parentheses in `WHERE` clause with these operators, which could remove all the ambiguity.
+- Usually `AND` has a higher priority than `OR`, therefore use parentheses in `WHERE` clause with these operators, which could remove all the ambiguity.
 - `IN` has the same function with `OR`, but usually is more clear and more efficient, and it runs more faster.
 - `IN` could include other `SELECT` clauses.
 - `NOT` in `WHERE` clause only does one thing: negate all the conditions afterwards.
 It never use by itself.